datavis-tech/reactive-model/README.md

 <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/68416/15454247/a0fb4c1e-2050-11e6-8c76-111b9defa0ff.png">
   <br>
-  The updated data flow graph including `greeting`.
+  The updated data flow graph including the greeting.
 </p>

 When input properties are defined, the changes will automatically propagate on the next animation frame.
-However, to force synchronous propagation of changes, we can call [digest](#digest).
+If you don't want to wait until the next animation frame for changes to propagate, you can force synchronous propagation by invoking **[digest](#digest)**.

 ```javascript
 ReactiveModel.digest();